normoes/monero_health_check/README.md

-# Monerod health
+# Monero health check

 This is work in progress.

-Monerod health is a small webserver providing a REST API.
+The `Monero health check` is a small webserver providing a REST API.

-Monerd health is supposed to provide information about the Monero daemon health.
+`Monero health check` provides information about the Monero daemon health.

 Endpoints are:
 * `/api/v1`